Interview with Di M - a Kiwi living in Belgium

 Q: Is the city safe?

-A: Antwerpen is surprising safe.
-Initially, after the noise and densely packed population of Istanbul, I was a little scared on the empty evening streets here but it's not too bad.
-There's places you shouldn't go but that's the same anywhere in the world.
+A: Antwerp is surprisingly safe.
+Initially, after the noise and densely packed population of Istanbul, I was a little scared of the empty evening streets here, but it's not too bad.
+There are places you shouldn't go, but that's the same anywhere in the world.

-Q: Which are the best places/suburbs to live in the city as an expat?
+Q: Which are the best places/suburbs to live in Antwerp as an expat?

 A: My first thought is central city.
-The ancient heart of Antwerpen is narrow cobblestone streets and beautiful architecture – it gives your everyday life this beautiful European texture.
-But we recently moved to a rented house in a suburb and I love living near a big old park, with a friendly baker and butcher close by.
-Finally I have found a sense of neighbourhood – very lacking in our previous abode, an apartment-lined street that somehow lacked a soul.
+The ancient heart of Antwerp is narrow cobblestone streets and beautiful architecture – it gives your everyday life this beautiful European texture.
+But we recently moved to a rented house in a suburb, and I love living near a big old park, with a friendly baker and butcher close by.
+Finally, I have found a sense of neighbourhood – very lacking in our previous abode, an apartment-lined street that somehow lacked a soul.

-As an expat, I would recommend checking out a neighbourhood where the shop-keepers are friendly, where there's places you can find a sense of 'home'.
+As an expat, I would recommend checking out a neighbourhood where the shopkeepers are friendly, where there are places you can find a sense of 'home'.

-Q: How do you rate the standard of accommodation?
+Q: How do you rate the standard of accommodation in Antwerp?

-A: Well ... landlords here have to do very little in terms of maintainence.
+A: Well... landlords here have to do very little in terms of maintenance.
 I think it will take us a year to make our house right.
-We had to paint and repair when we moved in but we have a pocket-sized garden and 3-levels so, it was trade-off.
-I find the houses narrow but the population of Belgium is around 12 million on a tiny area of land.
-New Zealanders get very spoilt about having their own space and our accommodation is quite different.
+We had to paint and repair when we moved in, but we have a pocket-sized garden and three levels, so it was a trade-off.
+I find the houses narrow, but the population of Belgium is around 12 million on a tiny area of land.
+New Zealanders get very spoilt about having their own space, and our accommodation is quite different.

 Q: What’s the cost of living compared to home?
 What is cheap or expensive in particular?